jksprattler/jennas-runbooks/DevOps/CI-CD/ghactions-silence-refreshing-diff.md

           cat plan.txt | sed -E 's/^([[:space:]]+)([-+~])/\2\1/g' > format_plan.txt
         continue-on-error: true
 ```
 - Create a job to assign the new formatted plan output to a Github Environment variable in order to call the var from within the pull-request script.
 Note the line containing `"${PLAN:0:65536}"` which is required for very large plan output as the Github database sets a limit of 65536 characters on comments.
-Without setting this limit, if you were to submit a PR over the limit the entire pipeline would fail.
-However, with this setting applied a very large plan would be cut off so the reviewer would have to navigate to the Actions tab of the repo and analyze the Terraform Plan job contents.
+Without setting this limit, if you were to submit a PR over the limit the pipeline would fail.
+However, with this setting applied a very large plan would be truncated.
+In a truncated scenario, the reviewer can navigate to the Actions tab of the repo and analyze the full Terraform Plan job contents of the workflow.

 ```
       - name: Put Plan in Env Var